 One year later, a jet hit the tower, precisely at the point where the artists stood.
 It makes you wonder what the Hayward Gallery can have been thinking when they invited Gelitin to build a pond on its roof.
-In this article, we explore the clandestineness, intimacy, and the mystery behind Gelitin’s Normally, Proceeding and Unrestricted With Without Title.
+This article explores the clandestineness, intimacy, and mystery behind Gelitin’s Normally, Proceeding and Unrestricted With Without Title.

 Gelitin’s pool installation in London

 It’s sometimes unusual to watch a crowd spend most of their weekend standing in a queue.
 Not for what you may deem a donation or a Madame Tussaud’s but for work at the Hayward Gallery.
 Here, the art team has collectively turned the rooftop into a puddle filled with paddling contraptions.

 The pool is made to resemble an infinity pool with the water going all the way to the rim.
 It is also permanently overflowing.
 In one corner, a wobbly platform with seats is floating.
 It’s a little hidden, so you cannot see it right away, especially when you are coming up the stairs.

 Three boats are housed in the floating platform.
 They are made specifically for two people and not more than that because of the weight and the size.
 The seats are made in such a way that the two people will be facing each other.
 Additionally, the seats of the boats are as deep as the boats themselves.
 Approximately 180kg of sand pulls the boats far down the water.